f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab09.rst

 F5 High Details
 ~~~~~~~~~~~~~~~

 #.
 Now Expand the F5 High Details on one of the SSL sessions data packets.
-(You can type in a display filter of 'f5ethtrailer.peeraddr' to retrieve the session we are looking for).
+(You can type in a display filter of '(f5ethtrailer.peeraddr) && (tls.record.content_type == 23)' to retrieve the session we are looking for).
 Make sure you select a packet that has Application Data in the Info field.

    .. image:: /_static/class4/high-details.png
       :scale: 50 %